Loquacious/blog/README.md

-# blog
+# Blog
-An attempt at creating a template for blogs.
+As the name would states, a blog.
+Well, not exactly; this is actually a theme that you can use for a blog.